jovanneste/jovanneste.github.io/content/about/_index.md

 > UofG School of Computing Science
 > : - Year long project with Glasgow University creating a web-app for myCampus as part of my second year
 > : - Worked in a small team designing and implementing a Django application to be used by Glasgow students

+#### Education
+---
+> University of Glasgow
+> : - Working towards an MSci in Computing Science
+> : - I am predicted to achieve a first-class degree